 Though I may not solely direct my focus towards pursuing a career in the environmental industry, it is one of my desires want to learn and participate in the global society as a well-informed citizen, one that holistically understands the consequences of one’s actions on the environment and what one can do to contribute to sustainable change.

+Definitely an improvement!
+I hope you think so too, but in my perspective this answered the prompt.
+There is not much aside from grammar to worry about, but the biggest issue is definitely the word count.
+Please cut 30 words from this essay.
+Try to make your sentences more concise.
+In this case, it’s fine to cut one of the classes, and then rephrase some of the longer sentences like in the first paragraph to make it shorter.